Ryo-N7/Ryo-N7.github.io/_posts/2017-10-10-thrice-part-2.md

 <img src="../assets/2017-10-10-thrice-part-2_files/facetting attempt-1.png" style="display: block; margin: auto;" />

-Regardless of the fact that there isn't much space, the data isn't clearly presented in this way.
+Regardless of the fact that we don't have enough screen space, facetting is clearly not the way to do this.
 One way to solve our problem is to code in a way that each plot for each album is printed out individually and then to arrange all those individual plots onto one page.
 This way the group of plots won't be forcibly squished together into one gigantic plot.

 One way is to use a **base R** method with the `do.call()` function.
 This will iterate the `grid.arrange()` function for the ggplot data stored in `plot` in every row/album.